 Choose achievable goals

-There’s a lot of factors to take into account when you consider what an achievable goal is.
+There are a lot of factors to take into account when you consider what an achievable goal is.
 There’s a reason why we have models and frameworks and acronyms to help us choose and follow through on how to reach benchmarks in business.
 This is no different for finance teams.

 To set an effective goal as a finance department, you need to first consider the long-term trajectory of the business.
 The majority of your long-term goals will be dictated by where the business is going and what support, policy, and process it needs to get there.
 Scale Venture Partners recommends framing long-term goals like so: